apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 #### AirbyteErrorTraceMessage

-Error Trace Messages are used when a sync is about to fail and the connector can provide meaningful information to the orhcestrator or user about what to do next.
+Error Trace Messages are used when a sync is about to fail and the connector can provide meaningful information to the orchestrator or user about what to do next.

 Of note, an `internal_message` might be an exception code, but an `external_message` is meant to be user-facing, e.g. "Your API Key is invalid".